-File claims for rental services monthly (after 30 consecutive days of rental), or at the time the rental is determined to no longer be medically necessary, whichever is first.
+File claims for rental services monthly (after thirty [30] consecutive days of rental), or at the time the rental is determined to no longer be medically necessary, whichever is first.

-14.6 Verifying claim status
+13.6 Verifying claim status

-You can inquire about the status of a claim in one of the following ways:
+You can inquire about the status of a claim in one (1) of the following ways:

 - Check claim status from your desk top computer using HealthTrio Connect.
-Just make an inquiry and HealthTrio Connect enable users to verify the status of Blue Medicare claims.
+Just make an inquiry and HealthTrio Connect enables users to verify the status of Blue Medicare claims.
 Providers without HealthTrio Connect access can call the BCBSNC provider line at 1-888-296-9790.
-To find out more about HealthTrio Connect, visit electronic commerce on the Web at http://www.bcbsnc.com/providers/blue-medicare-providers/electronic-commerce/. - Complete a provider claim inquiry form and fax it to BCBSNC customer service department, 1-336-659-2962 or 1-336-774-5400.
+To find out more about HealthTrio Connect, visit electronic commerce on the Web at bcbsnc.com. - Complete a provider claim inquiry form (see Chapter 24, Forms) and fax it to BCBSNC Customer Service Department, 1-336-659-2963.

-Please note that we will be able to research claims and provide better service to you if you wait until after 45 days from a claims submission date before initiating an inquiry or resubmitting a previously filed claim.
+Please note that we will be able to research claims and provide better service to you if you wait until after forty-five (45) days from a claims submission date before initiating an inquiry or resubmitting a previously filed claim.
 Routinely refiling all claims at the end of the month may cause extra paperwork for everyone involved.
 We advise all offices to file claims at least once per week, post payments to your accounts within three working days and deposit your checks daily.
 Also, we would advise you to generate a listing of past due claims at least quarterly.
-If you need to check on the status on more than five claims at a time, please complete a provider claims inquiry form.
+If you need to check on the status on more than five (5) claims at a time, please complete a provider claims inquiry form.